bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 It's , oh, what if SHA-256 is broken?
 Well, I mean, airplanes fall from the sky
 Everybody can understand that.
-So , 51% attack every all time high.
+So, 51% attack every all time high.
 It comes back to Bitcoin.
-Right, oh, it's not  that.
+Right, oh, it's not like that.
 So  you have to have this sort of  very attainable China.
 You have to have this very attainable, very  rug brain explanations of things because my pocket doesn't care about how complex and cool Bitcoin is, I don't want to have to think too deeply about these concerns with my money.
-And I don't know, I feel  you've been doing a very good job from the things I've read and sort of seen about OpVault.
+And I don't know, I feel  you've been doing a very good job from the things I've read and sort of seen about `OP_VAULT`.
 I guess that's where I wanted to do with this episode, is sort of  address it, see if we can pursue some paths here, reflect a little bit on it.
 Is there  anything else you guys feel  we should address it or that we missed?